iamjplant/HyperHide/README.md

 When **Clear ProcessBreakOnTermination** checkbox is set in plugin options, then everytime you start debugging HyperHideDrv will clear this field in debugged process
 EPROCESS struct and save information if it was set or not for further use in NtQueryInformationProcess **(Do Not use if you are starting process with debugger).**

  - Second flag is ProcessHandleTracing.
-It indicates if process handle tracing is enable or not.
+It indicates if process handle tracing is enabled or not.

 When **Save ProcessHandleTracing** checkbox is set in plugin options, then everytime you start debugging HyperHideDrv will save information if it was set or not for further use in NtQueryInformationProcess **(Do Not use if you are starting process with debugger).**